unrealwork/axibase-collector/collections.md

 ## Item Lists

-Item List is a collection of strings used to execute repetitive actions as part of the same job configuration.
+Item List is a collection of strings which can be iterated to execute repetitive requests (queries) within the same job configuration.

-Such automation provides a way to create re-usable configurations as opposed to creating different job configurations for a list of similar items.

-List items can be specified by entering items as text (one element per line) on the form or by reading them from an external source such as a file or script output.
+The list can be defined by specifying items as text (one item per line) or by retrieving them from an external source such as file or script output.

-Items (lines) starting with the hash `#` symbol are treated as comments and are ignored.
+Items starting with the hash `#` symbol are treated as comments and are ignored.

 Supported list types: